persalys/persalys/python/doc/developer_manual/validation/validation.rst

       .. image:: /developer_manual/validation/kriging_wizard_3rd_page.png
           :align: center

-      - only Analytically/By Leave-one-out method are checked
+      - all methods are checked

     - click on the Finish button